scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ## Discussion

-The following four discussion points can enhance understanding the use of *Voice-In Plus* with Juputer.
+The following four discussion points can enhance understanding the use of *Voice-In Plus* with Jupyter.

 ### Independence from breaking changes in Jupyter